 Amazon Synopsis

-A special thanks to Lynn Cahoon for providing an e-book copy of of DEEP FRIED REVENGE!
-Contest ends Sunday, April 26, 2020 at 11:59 pm PST.
+A special thanks to Abby Collette for providing a signed print copy of A DEADLY INSIDE SCOOP!
+Contest ends Sunday, May 17, 2020 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -